 Of course, how this transformation from independence to conformity took place is easy to understand.
-Implying that humans are easily turned into sniveling yes-men and yes-women is far more interesting that focusing on a handful of independent cusses.
-Suggesting that humans are like lemming and would willing plunge with the masses off a cliff just because everyone else is doing it—now that’s interesting.
+Implying that humans are easily turned into sniveling yes-men and yes-women is far more interesting than focusing on a handful of independent cusses.
+Suggesting that humans are like lemming and would willingly plunge with the masses off a cliff just because everyone else is doing it—now that’s interesting.

 In a nutshell, conformity is fascinating; independence—not so much.
 So Asch returned to Stanford in 1977 to set the record straight.
 He wanted the next generation of researchers to study the less fascinating folks, the independent ones.
 And true to form, I didn’t care.

 Years later I found myself conducting a series of one-on-one interviews with employees who worked for a company that was in a lot of trouble.
 Profits were down, quality was failing, customer satisfaction was plummeting, and if things continued, they’d all be out of work.
 As I talked with people, most complained about a poor work ethic.
 Nobody said anything to anyone, but they hated the fact that so many people got away with not doing much.
 They were about to lose their jobs, but nobody had the courage to speak up.